इस व्यंजन को हिन्दी में पढ़ें

 - Flour and water paste for sealing edges of gujhiya (take 1 tsp flour and 2 tsps of water, mix well)

-- Thinly slice the almonds or grind them in the grinder.
+- Thinly slice the almonds/cashews or coarsely grind them in the grinder.

-- In a wok heat ghee.
-Fry semolina for 3-4 minutes or until it gets pink.
-Now add grated coconut and fry for a minute.
+- Heat a wok add grated coconut and fry for a few seconds.

-- Now add Khoya/mawa and fry again for a few (3-4) minutes.
-Now turn off the heat and let the mawa cool down.
+- Add Khoya/mawa and fry for a few (3-4) minutes.
+Add almonds and chiraunji.
+Mix well.
+Turn off the heat and let the mawa cool down.

-- When fried khoya is still a little lukewarm but not hot, add sugar, almonds, chiraunji, and green cardamoms.
-Mix all the ingredients well.
-Mawa/ Khoya filling is ready; keep aside.
+- When fried khoya is still a little lukewarm but not hot, add sugar and green cardamoms.
+Mix well all the ingredients.
+Mawa/ Khoya filling is ready. keep aside.

-- In a bowl take all purpose flour (maida) and ghee.
-Mix the ghee in the flour.
+- In a big bowl (parat) take all purpose flour (maida).
+Add melted ghee and mix well ghee with the flour.

-- Add a little water at a time and knead a stiff dough.
-Cover the dough with a damp cloth and set aside for about 20-30 minutes.
+- Add a little water at a time and knead a semi stiff dough.
+Cover the dough with a damp cloth and set aside for about 10 minutes.

 - Divide the dough into 20 round portions.